Nanikuruba/prac1-DAA-/README.md

 Both BFS and DFS are commonly used for graph traversal and searching.

-The time complexity of both BFS and DFS is O(V + E), where V is the number of vertices and E is the number of edges.
+The time complexity of both BFS and DFS is O(V + E), where V is the number of vertices and E is the number of edge

-###Conclusion
+### conclusion

 Graph implementation provides an efficient way to represent relationships between different nodes.
 BFS and DFS are important algorithms for traversing and searching graphs.
 BFS is useful for level-wise traversal and finding shortest paths in unweighted graphs, while DFS is useful for exploring paths and solving problems such as connectivity and backtracking.